 Furthermore, the book contains three appendices - A guide to professional educational organizations, a guide to state and federal government educational websites and references.
 This is not exciting reading, but it is a reference that is quite extensive.
 If you are interested in educational technology, I recommend this book.

 Guiding Faculty to Excellence: Instructional Supervision in the Christian School by Gordon Brown - Last month I took a supervision course taught by Dr. Brown at Columbia International University.
 His excellent book, Guiding Faculty to Excellence, is 215 pages and is organized into three sections.
 The first section provides a framework for supervision.
 The second section focuses on supervision for teacher growth, and the last section covers supervision techniques.
 The third and final section covers half of the book.
-Each of the 18 chapters begin with a Bible verse and end with a prayer.
+Each of the 18 chapters begins with a Bible verse and end with a prayer.
 Verses are scattered throughout the book.
 16 classroom observation forms in PDF format are provided on a CD-ROM that will allow you differentiate your supervision.
 Most of these forms I have never seen before, and they are great tools to collect data to improve instruction and enhance student learning.
 I will be entering my first year as a principal, and I am so thankful that I read this book prior to the school year.
 Dr. Brown and his book have provided me a foundation to build from and an easy-to-understand approach to instructional supervision that I hope will help the teachers and students at the school I work at.

 Instructional Supervision: Applying Tools and Concepts by Sally J. Zepeda - I also read this book for the supervision class I took at CIU.
 This 366 page book is divided into 15 chapters covering formal and informal instructional supervision, motivation, peer coaching, mentoring, professional development and more.
 I found the early chapters instrumental in helping me understand how the clinical supervision cycle works.
 One of the last chapters is focused on confronting marginal teaching, and this is a topic I needed to read about for there is a great chance I will be applying the information at a school one day.
 Several of my classmates have been principals for a few years, and they too learned a great deal from the book.
 My only knock against the book is the motivation theories were clearly unbiblical, and there was a crummy reflective tool called Zen that was introduced.